Process of buying a house: step-by-step guide

 14. Complete and move in!

-Completion typically takes place two weeks after exchange, although this is flexible and you can agree a convenient time with the seller.
+Completion often takes place around two weeks after exchange, although this is flexible and you can agree a convenient date with the seller.

 On completion day, the money will be transferred to the seller and you can then collect the keys from the estate agent and move into your new home.